Rwikwiza/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Shell, I/O Redirections and filters
+Shell, I/O Redirections and filters \n

 Project done during Full Stack Software Engineering studies at ALX.
-It aims to learn about how to handle standard input and output and how to combine commands and filters with redirections in Shell.
+It aims to learn about how to handle standard input and output and how to combine commands and filters with redirections in Shell. \n

-Technologies

-Scripts written in Bash 4.3.11(1)
-Tested on Ubuntu 14.04 LTS
-Files
+Files \n

-All of the following files are scripts:
+All of the following files are scripts:\n

-Filename	Description
-0-hello_world	Prints "Hello, World", followed by a new line to the standard output 1-confused_smiley	Displays a confused smiley "(Ôo)' 2-hellofile	Displays the content of the /etc/passwdfile 3-twofiles	Displays the content of /etc/passwd and /etc/hosts 4-lastlines	Displays the last 10 lines of /etc/passwd 5-firstlines	Displays the first 10 lines of /etc/passwd 6-third_line	Displays the third line of the file iacta 7-file	Creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
+0-hello_world: Prints "Hello, World", followed by a new line to the standard outputOB 1-confused_smiley	Displays a confused smiley "(Ôo)'OB 2-hellofile	Displays the content of the /etc/passwdfileOB 3-twofiles	Displays the content of /etc/passwd and /etc/hostsOB 4-lastlines	Displays the last 10 lines of /etc/passwdOC 5-firstlines	Displays the first 10 lines of /etc/passwdOB 6-third_line	Displays the third line of the file iacta 7-file	Creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
 8-cwd_state	Writes into the file ls_cwd_content the result of the command ls -la.